markusvankempen/WOW-LAB-HOL1264/README.md

 Note down your token and iot org

-- Update date and deploy your code (file app.js and ui/api.js with the node-red instance name
+- Update date and deploy your code:
+- Go to Bluemix Dashboard, then select Edit Code, find the file: app.js and update with CarDashboard API Token and Orj ID
+- Next, find the file: ui/js/api.js adjust the line of code which points to the name of your node-red instance (ie. var wsUri = 'ws://yourhostnamehere.mybluemix.net/toCarDashboard';)

 #### for airfreshener
 - deviceType : "watson"